mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/02-Data-Access.md

     >> table.headers
     => [1,2,3]

-While we want to allow for column names to be set, that feature should be optional.
-We need to make that feature configurable.
-In this case we need to edit a previous test:
+While we want to allow for column names to be set, it would be better if that feature were optional.
+In other words, the setting of column names needs to be configurable.
+In this case, we need to edit a previous test:

     test "can be initialized with a two-dimensional array" do table = Table.new(@data)